“The church should be inviting and safe for people to come as they are,” says Alan Whitley. Mental health and faith belong together.

 A hospice chaplain finds, “Music can awaken the deepest level of emotional response in positive ways.”
 It’s a tool that shares Jesus’ love.

 “Outwardly, the kids looked as happy and carefree as ever!” says the Rev. Dr. Leanne Hadley.
-She adds that children are good at masking their feelings and offers a healing ritual.
+She adds that children are good at masking their feelings and offers a healing… Continue Reading Helping kids through stressful times

 The Rev. Benton Heisler looks to the Easter promise and prays for the healing of our sin-sick souls in the midst of the COVID-19 health and economic crises.

 The Rev. Dr. Charles Boayue asserts that God is at work for good amid COVID-19.
-The virus “does not change an age-old fact about the human search for meaning, purpose, security, and destiny.
-We are in God’s hands.”
+The virus “does not change an age-old fact about the human search for meaning, purpose,… Continue Reading God is working for the good

 The Michigan Conference joins in response to the coronavirus.
 Bishop Bard supports these personal and local church measures to support health and healing.